Sienci-Labs/Resources/mill-one/more/mo-open-source.md

 Here are some other contributions for modifying or upgrading your Mill One:

-<a href="https://www.instructables.com/id/Add-Homing-Switches-to-a-Sienci-Mill-One-CNC/" target="_blank" rel="noopener">-&gt; Add Homing Switches to a Sienci Mill One CNC</a> by Troy Barbour
+<a href="https://www.instructables.com/id/Add-Homing-Switches-to-a-Sienci-Mill-One-CNC/" target="_blank" rel="noopener">➜ Add Homing Switches to a Sienci Mill One CNC</a> by Troy Barbour
-<a href="https://www.instructables.com/id/Add-Homing-Switches-to-a-Sienci-Mill-One-CNC/">-&gt; </a><a href="https://www.instructables.com/id/Sienci-Mill-One-AirOil-Mist-Coolant-System/" target="_blank" rel="noopener">Sienci Mill One Air/Oil Mist Coolant System</a> by Andrey Gubanov
+<a href="https://www.instructables.com/id/Add-Homing-Switches-to-a-Sienci-Mill-One-CNC/">➜ </a><a href="https://www.instructables.com/id/Sienci-Mill-One-AirOil-Mist-Coolant-System/" target="_blank" rel="noopener">Sienci Mill One Air/Oil Mist Coolant System</a> by Andrey Gubanov
-<a href="https://www.instructables.com/id/Add-Homing-Switches-to-a-Sienci-Mill-One-CNC/">-&gt; </a><a href="https://www.instructables.com/id/CNC-Hero-Guitar-ify-Your-CNC-Machine/" target="_blank" rel="noopener">CNC Hero!
+<a href="https://www.instructables.com/id/Add-Homing-Switches-to-a-Sienci-Mill-One-CNC/">➜ </a><a href="https://www.instructables.com/id/CNC-Hero-Guitar-ify-Your-CNC-Machine/" target="_blank" rel="noopener">CNC Hero!
 Guitar-ify Your CNC Machine</a> by Chris Thorogood
-<a href="https://www.instructables.com/id/Add-Homing-Switches-to-a-Sienci-Mill-One-CNC/">-&gt; </a><a href="https://www.facebook.com/groups/166433110494695/files/" target="_blank" rel="noopener">PDF Files for the Mill One Frame</a> by Chris Zindrik (Files can be found in the Facebook group files and also on our Thingiverse)
+<a href="https://www.instructables.com/id/Add-Homing-Switches-to-a-Sienci-Mill-One-CNC/">➜ </a><a href="https://www.facebook.com/groups/166433110494695/files/" target="_blank" rel="noopener">PDF Files for the Mill One Frame</a> by Chris Zindrik (Files can be found in the Facebook group files and also on our Thingiverse)
-<a href="https://cad.onshape.com/documents/8f775034bda99ee4916e3af8/w/6fdbd544f27a0f3bc72a7bbb/e/26ed85d2d46c126c346306c9">-&gt; 3D Printable Mods</a> by Tom Sanladerer
+<a href="https://cad.onshape.com/documents/8f775034bda99ee4916e3af8/w/6fdbd544f27a0f3bc72a7bbb/e/26ed85d2d46c126c346306c9">➜ 3D Printable Mods</a> by Tom Sanladerer
-<a href="http://www.instructables.com/id/Add-an-Arduino-based-Optical-Tachometer-to-a-CNC-R/">-&gt; Add an Arduino-based Optical Tachometer to a CNC Router</a> by Troy Barbour
+<a href="http://www.instructables.com/id/Add-an-Arduino-based-Optical-Tachometer-to-a-CNC-R/">➜ Add an Arduino-based Optical Tachometer to a CNC Router</a> by Troy Barbour
-<a href="http://www.instructables.com/id/Easy-Z-Probe-for-Your-CNC-Router/">-&gt; Easy Z Probe for you CNC Router</a> by Troy Barbour
+<a href="http://www.instructables.com/id/Easy-Z-Probe-for-Your-CNC-Router/">➜ Easy Z Probe for you CNC Router</a> by Troy Barbour
-<a href="http://www.instructables.com/id/Add-a-Laser-Guide-to-Your-Sienci-Mill-One-CNC-Rout/">-&gt; Add a Laser Guide to your Sienci Mill One Router</a> by Troy Barbour
+<a href="http://www.instructables.com/id/Add-a-Laser-Guide-to-Your-Sienci-Mill-One-CNC-Rout/">➜ Add a Laser Guide to your Sienci Mill One Router</a> by Troy Barbour
-<a href="https://www.thingiverse.com/thing:2929267">-&gt; Sienci Mill – Angle Mount – 4 holes</a> by M1kka
+<a href="https://www.thingiverse.com/thing:2929267">➜ Sienci Mill – Angle Mount – 4 holes</a> by M1kka
-<a href="https://www.thingiverse.com/thing:2933997">-&gt; 52mm Spindle Bracket for Sienci Mill One</a> by Matty812004
+<a href="https://www.thingiverse.com/thing:2933997">➜ 52mm Spindle Bracket for Sienci Mill One</a> by Matty812004

 ## Version Enhancements